Autonomous spaceport drone ship: Of Course I Still Love You (Marmac 304)

 Of Course I Still Love You is registered as 1247500 was built as a refit of the barge Marmac 304 for landings in the Atlantic Ocean.
 Its homeport was Port Canaveral, Florida, from December 2015 to June 2021, after being ported for a year at the Port of Jacksonville during most of 2015.
 Of Course I Still Love You worked successfully as a landing platform after the Falcon 9 rocket brought astronauts to space on the crewed mission Demo-2 on 30 May 2020.
 In June 2021, OCISLY was transported to the Port of Long Beach to begin supporting launches on the west coast.
 On 8 July 2021, OCISLY was docked in Long Beach after transiting the Panama Canal.
+It is the first ASDS where 50th and 100th successful landings of a particular ASDS were first achieved.

 Just Read the Instructions (Marmac 303)

 Just Read the Instructions, the second barge with that name, is registered as 1245062 with MMSI 368219920, and was built as a refit of the barge Marmac 303 in 2015 for landings in the Pacific Ocean.
 Its homeport was in the Port of Los Angeles, California from 2015 to 2019 but in August 2019 it was moved to the Gulf of Mexico.

-In December 2019 it was moved to Cape Canaveral.
+After undergoing upgrades and refurbishment, in December 2019 it was moved to Cape Canaveral.
+After several months of additional work, including installation of new thrusters, Just Read the Instructions went back into service in June 2020 with booster recovery from Starlink v1.0 L7 mission.